Movatterモバイル変換

 Map of the Hotaki Empire during Shah Ashraf's reign

-Ultimately, the royal Persian army of ShahTahmasp II (one of the ShahSultan Husayn's sons) under the leadership ofNader defeated Ashraf's Ghilji forces in a decisive battle known as theBattle of Damghan in October 1729 And In Murche Khort (1729). banishing and driving out the Afghans back to what is nowAfghanistan.[3]
+Ultimately, the royal Persian army of ShahTahmasp II (one of the ShahSultan Husayn's sons) under the leadership ofNader decisively defeated Ashraf's forces at theBattle of Damghan in October 1729 again atMurche-Khort the next year, causing the collapse of the Afghan army.
+Ashraf was killed on the way back to Kandahar, possibly on the orders of his cousinHussain Hotak.

 References